RustyRoad/RustyRoad/README.md

 ---

-<p align="center">Rusty Road is a framework written in Rust that is based on Ruby on Rocket.
-It is designed to provide the familiar conventions and ease of use of Ruby on Rocket, while also taking advantage of the performance and efficiency of Rust.
+<p align="center">Rusty Road is a framework written in Rust that is based on Ruby on Rails.
+It is designed to provide the familiar conventions and ease of use of Ruby on Rails, while also taking advantage of the performance and efficiency of Rust.
     <br>
     Rusty Road is intended to offer developers a powerful and reliable platform for building web applications using Rust, and its name incorporates a rust-themed crab pun in a playful and memorable way.
 </p>